-Julien has more than 10 years’ international experience in Marketing and Customer Care positions across multiple industries including toys, medical, hospitality, F&B, logistics, electronics, etc. As Head of Marketing of Dimelo Julien strives for improving customer care worldwide and closing the gap between what companies have to offer and what customers expect.
-Author and blogger, Julien regularly writes about customer experience and marketing topics.
+Julien has more than 10 years’ international experience in Marketing and Customer Care positions across multiple industries including toys, medical, hospitality, F&B, logistics, electronics, etc. As Senior Director Of Marketing of RingCentral Engage Digital, Julien strives for improving customer care worldwide and closing the gap between...

 Please login or register to join the discussion.